 You may NOT take as unusual options PX424 Physics Group Project or PX428 Physics Laboratory.

-In brief this year's course has been designed with the following aims and objectives
+This year's course has been designed with the following aims and objectives

 - To demonstrate how the laws of quantum mechanics, statistical mechanics and electromagnetism form the basis for explaining phenomena particularly those observed in stars and galaxies